 Today?
 Not so much.

 In the past decade, the number of international visitors has soared.
 Portugal used to be Europe’s best-kept secret, but more people have caught on each year.
-And 2016 was the year that the Portuguese cat was well and truly let out of the bag.

 News.com.au has nominated Portugal as the hottest destination for the year, citing the pleasant weather, beautiful beaches and reasonable prices.
 Travelers Today has made the same prediction, giving special mention to the country’s stunning shorelines and the gorgeous town of Sintra.